-And grow it did.
-The portfolio of Spinocchia Freund’s forebear includes a diverse selection from boutique beach villas in the Balearic Islands to luxury high-rise developments and Courchevel lodges.
-These luxurious chalets – in particular – proved to be somewhat of a calling card, representing the firm’s bespoke-is-best ethos and acting as an incredible platform to showcase the team’s skills.
+But it’s the studio’s interior design work which remains its immediate focus.
+Spinocchia Freund’s portfolio includes a diverse selection from boutique beach villas in the Balearic Islands to luxury high-rise developments and Courchevel lodges.
+These high-end projects have proven to be somewhat of a calling card, representing the firm’s bespoke-is-best ethos and acting as an incredible platform to showcase the team’s skills.

+Take the studio's chalet designs as an example.
 These purpose-made designs simultaneously make use of the naturally grand proportions of the space without being overpowering whilst a combination of raw and refined finishes create a luxurious yet appropriate aesthetic.
-It’s not surprising then that at one point one of Bespoke’s projects was the most expensive rental on the Courchevel slopes.
+It’s not surprising then that these Spinocchia Freund-designed projects have been some of the most expensive rentals on the Courchevel slopes.

 Features like stitched leather paneling and repurposed vintage items tell of a penchant for unique design but it is pieces like one project’s stunning chandelier which prove the company’s nothing’s-too-much attitude.
-The installation – a focal point in the living room – is a complete one-of-a-kind made up of shards of quartz which were personally commissioned to be sourced from a nearby mine.
+Its centrepiece installation—a focal point in the living room—is a complete one-of-a-kind made up of shards of quartz which were personally commissioned to be sourced from a nearby mine.

 “We are exceptionally lucky to be able to design every detail of a project,” Brigitta explains, “taking inspiration from art, design and fashion, and curating [those] into beautiful interiors and designer items that are completely fresh and unique.”